AurbitCodes/RichString/README.md

  - **Element of an `IEnumerable`**

    To access an element from an IEnumerable, use the arrow `->` to separate the property name from the desired index.

-You can also nest these references to access properties of objects contained within collections:
+   > You can also nest these references to access properties of objects contained within collections:

    ```
    Your First Weapon deals {weapons->0.damage}
    ```

+## Rich Text